The Plane Train: 1980–1994: Opening and early years

+1994–2000s: Extension to Concourse E and new vehicles

+In 1994, the airport opened Concourse E for international flights in preparation for the 1996 Summer Olympics, which were held in Atlanta.
+As part of the expansion, the system was extended with a station for Concourse E. The extension also included new maintenance facility to replace the original, which had to be relocated to make room for the Concourse E station.

 In 1996, the trains lengthened from three cars to four and large LED displays capable of showing eastern Asian CJK characters were added inside the vehicles to complement the original English text-only dot-matrix red-LED displays in preparation for more international flights.

-In 2001, Bombardier Transportation, who recently acquired the remains of Westinghouse's transportation division after buying out Adtranz, replaced some of the system's original C-100 vehicles with new CX-100 vehicles.
+In between 1997 and 2001, Bombardier Transportation, who had recently acquired the remains of Westinghouse's transportation division after buying out Adtranz, replaced some of the system's original C-100 vehicles with new CX-100 vehicles.
 Two of the system's original vehicles (cars #1 and #53) were then donated to the Southeastern Railway Museum in nearby Duluth, Georgia where they are currently on display.

-Having operated without an official name since its opening, the system was officially given its current name of "The Plane Train" on August 10, 2010.
-This follows the trend of other airports naming their people mover systems.
+2010s–present: Official name and extension to Concourse F

+In 2009, a second people mover, the ATL Skytrain, opened on the landside of the airport connecting the Domestic Terminal with the rental car center and the Georgia International Convention Center.
+With both the ATL Skytrain having an official name and the trend of other airports naming their people mover systems, the airport's communications team launched a "Name the Train" contest on April 1, 2010 to name the airside people mover.
+The four-week competition was held on Facebook and YouTube with participants submitting entries as comments to a behind-the-scenes video about the airport's automated people mover system.
+The winning entry was announced on April 30, 2010 as a comment post on the video.
+As a result, the airside people mover was officially named the Plane Train.

 In 2012, the Maynard Holbrook Jackson, Jr. International Terminal and Concourse F opened along with another extension of the Plane Train.
 Ten additional vehicles were added to the system to accommodate this expansion, bringing the total number of Innovia APM 100 vehicles in the system's fleet to 59.
 The airport also recommissioned a few C-100 vehicles to keep more trains running.